 SimplyGames came through for gamers later in the day on Xbox pre-order day, so keep an eye on the site for when stock returns in the coming weeks.

 AO.com had some stock live Xbox Series X and S, with instalment plans if you needed it.
-As with everyone else though, they have now sold out.
+As with all other retailers though, they have now sold out.